-The Trinity School Spirit Rock is available for individuals to reserve—sign up, paint your message, and show your school spirit!
-You can reserve the rock for all kinds of things...your child/grandchild’s birthday, congratulatory events, good luck wishes for competitions and tournaments, or recognizing milestones.
+The Trinity School Spirit Rock is now available for individuals to reserve— sign up, paint your message, and show your school spirit!
+You can reserve the rock for all kinds of things... your child or grandchild’s birthday, congratulatory events, good luck wishes for competitions and tournaments, or recognizing milestones.
 Think of fun and creative ideas that will showcase our Lion pride and spirit!

 How to reserve:

 - Reservations MUST be made in order to paint the Spirit Rock.

 - Reservations open at the beginning of the school year and can be made online here.